Why should you choose natural products?

 Keep in mind that just because something is natural, does not make it good for you.
 Everything is natural if you think about it, because everything must be made from the natural periodic table of elements – everything is chemistry.
 Aluminium is natural, since it can be found in the earth’s crust, but it’s definitely not good for you to grab a spoonful to eat, or smear it on your perspiring armpits.

-2. Crystal antiperspirants are bad
+2. Crystal antiperspirants are JUST AS bad

 I was fooled by this one too.
 When I first started out, I heard that crystal deodorants were the healthy alternative as they were merely a natural mineral salt which were free from parabens and aluminium, and were endorsed by Cancer Treatment Centres.
 I encourage you to do further research and make your own informed decisions, but I have personally chosen to stay away from this misleading product.